How Formula 1 Social Media Teams Work: A Guide for Brands

 Campaign plans sometimes need to change quickly in Formula 1.
 If fan sentiment becomes negative following an incident or difficult race, teams may need to adjust publishing plans at short notice.

-In these situations, content that was scheduled in advance may need to be delayed or rescheduled to ensure it does not appear out of step with the current narrative.
+In these situations, partner content that was scheduled in advance may need to be delayed or rescheduled to ensure it does not appear out of step with the current narrative.

 Partners should be prepared for this flexibility.
 Brands rarely want to appear alongside negative fan sentiment, and it’s not in their interest to do so, so campaigns often need the ability to adapt within the team’s publishing schedule.